Email marketing analytics and key performance indicators (KPIs) can be measured in many ways.

 Step 5.
 Evaluate

-Evaluating email marketing KPIs can be tricky — some of them need to be looked at daily, some weekly, and others you can only check monthly.
+Evaluating email marketing KPIs can be tricky.
+Some of them need to be looked at daily, some weekly, and others you can only check monthly.

 Check these daily: open rate, open-rate variation, bounce rate, and soft-bounce rate.
 These metrics might help you spot incoming problems.